javascript-tutorial/en.javascript.info/1-js/08-error-handling/1-try-catch/article.md

 </script>
 ```

-The role of the global handler is usually not to recover the script execution -- that's probably impossible, but to send the error message to developers.
+The role of the global handler `window.onerror` is usually not to recover the script execution -- that's probably impossible in case of programming errors, but to send the error message to developers.

-There are also web-services that provide error-logging facilities, like <https://errorception.com> or <http://www.muscula.com>.
+There are also web-services that provide error-logging facilities for such cases, like <https://errorception.com> or <http://www.muscula.com>.
 They give a script with custom `window.onerror` function, and once inserted into a page, it reports about all errors it gets to their server.
 Afterwards developers can browse them and get notifications on email about fresh errors.

 ## Summary